 Company profiles on social media may be managed by numerous employees with access to the login details.
 It may even be a fundamental part of their role – but what measures are in place for when someone leaves the company and still has access to that platform?

-It is essential to have a policy in place to regularly monitor posts on the internet.
+It is essential to have a policy in place to monitor posts on the internet.
 The immediacy of social channels means that damage can go viral very quickly, sending the business into free-fall.
 Learning how to engage with criticism on social media platforms is crucial as a business survival technique.

 Mistaken identity can also cause massive problems for businesses, particularly on Twitter.
 A missed hyphen in an address could be the difference between your business trundling along nicely and being slated for something it has no affiliation to.

 All these points could be enough to push a business into difficulties and even insolvency, but the lasting damage to reputation from some of the points raised could still come back to haunt you over time even if the initial impact is survived.
 To minimise said damage, make sure you revoke social media access to anyone no longer working for you.
 Have a social media policy in place so you can effectively tackle malicious posting and fake reviews, and make sure you address cases of mistaken identity.

 Don’t shy away from social media – it’s an amazing marketing tool if used correctly, but don’t hide from the pitfalls.